A-N-M-Noor/LazyGo_WRO2025/README.md

   <strong>Team LazyGo</strong> is a robotics team from <strong>Bangladesh</strong>.
 Originally formed in 2022, LazyGo won <strong>Bronze</strong> at the WRO international round in the Future Engineers category.
 Now returns again with three experienced international participants.
 <br><br>

+We named our robot **LazyBot**, which is built for the **Future Engineers** category in the **World Robot Olympiad 2025**.
+This year, we are trying to bring some interesting changes from the typical way a robot is built for this category.

 [![facebook](https://img.shields.io/badge/face-book-blue?style=flat&logo=facebook)](https://www.facebook.com/team.lazygo)
 [![linkedin](https://img.shields.io/badge/linked-in-blue?style=flat)](https://www.linkedin.com/company/lazygo)

+## Table of Contents

+- Mission Overview for WRO Future Engineers Rounds
+- Components and Hardware
+- Mobility Management
+- Power and Sense Management

 ---
 ## 👥 Team Introduction